OR13/draft-steele-spice-vcard-credentials/draft-steele-spice-vcard-credentials.md

 Applications supporting protocols such as OAUTH, OpenSSH, and OpenPGP rely on different public key formats.

-To support interoperability public key formats are registered at {{-MEDIA-TYPES}}.
+To enable interoperability, useful public key formats have media types registered with IANA {{-MEDIA-TYPES}}.

 A common challenge in working with applications that require key management is obtaining cryptographic keys.

-This document describes how {{-VCARD}} can address this challenge, for keys that are embedded by value or by reference in digital business cards.
+vCards as decribed in {{-VCARD}} can address this challenge, for keys that are embedded by value or by reference in digital business cards.

 # Terminology